bp-ventures/lightecho-stellar-oracle/README.md

 The price feed is a script that puts the prices into the blockchain contract.

 ```
+sudo apt install systemd-container
+sudo machinectl shell myusername@
 mkdir -p ~/.config/systemd/user/
 cp init/systemd/feed_all_from_db.* ~/.config/systemd/user/
 systemctl --user enable feed_all_from_db.timer
 systemctl --user start feed_all_from_db.timer

+# to see logs
+journalctl --user -u feed_all_from_db
 ```

 #### Featured projects